 The white theme displays the classic look of Office.
 Here's an example of the white Theme in PowerPoint:

-On the Mac if you're an Office 365 subscriber you can set macOS to Dark Mode and Office will respect that choice.
+On the Mac if you're an Office 365 or 2019 subscriber you can set macOS to Dark Mode and Office will respect that choice.
 If you're still using Office 2016 you can choose between two Office themes: Colorful or Classic.

 To change the Office theme click on the menu for your Office application (Word, Excel, etc) and select Preferences > General.
-Select the dropdown next to Office theme and choose the theme you want.
+Under the Personalize section you can configure your theme.